 WHAT YOU NEED TO KNOW TO INVEST IN THIS FUND

-The Resonance Supported Homes Fund (RSH Fund) is being launched as a solution to the housing shortages leaving hundreds of adults with learning disabilities, autism and mental illness in long-stay hospital beds and similar institutions.
+The Resonance Supported Homes Fund (RSH Fund) is being launched as a solution to the housing shortages leaving hundreds of adults with learning disabilities, autism and mental illness in long-term hospital inpatient facilities and similar institutions.

-The Fund will provide a person-focused solution by investing directly into residential properties across the UK.
-The properties purchased will include self-contained and multiple occupancy flats/houses/bungalows and blocks of flats with self-contained units, refurbished and adapted to a high standard to suit the needs of every individual, enabling them to lead independent lives.
+The Fund will provide a person-focused solution by investing directly into residential properties within communities.
+Initially with half of funds raised to date being invested in property in Greater Manchester and the rest for homes in other targeted regions before roll-out across the UK to meet the specific needs of every individual.
+Properties purchased will include self-contained and multiple occupancy flats/houses/bungalows and blocks of flats with self-contained units, refurbished and adapted to a high standard to suit the needs of every individual, enabling them to lead independent lives.

-Properties will be leased to learning disability and mental health charity partners and housing providers who will rent them to individuals, helping them manage their tenancies and properties and also provide specialist support to help them live their lives with choice and independence.
-The impact of our charity partners to reliably scale up the provision of appropriate housing in the community for this group is huge.
+Properties will be leased to learning disability and mental health charity partners and specialist housing providers who will rent them to individuals, helping them manage their tenancies and properties and also provide specialist support to help them live their lives with choice and independence.

 The Fund has a target size of £100 million and aims to provide homes across the UK where need has been identified.
 It will follow a traditional pattern with an objective of income generated from rents and capital from appreciation when the properties are sold (most likely to a follow-on social impact investment fund).
 It will also build on the successes of the social impact model implemented through our three Homelessness Property Funds and our gender-lens property fund, the Women in Safe Homes Fund.